Brentwatch2021/NASAIMG/README.md

     - ngClass and css Configuration file for api-card component
     - ngStyle for separate UI styling [ngStyle]="{'color':'red'}"
     - ngSwitch [ngSwitch]="category"
+    - built in pipe date used in api-detail page

 - Angular 15
 - Typescript